 To close your account, you must notify Susquehanna Broadband.
 To add or remove services, or close an account, you must identify yourself to Susquehanna Broadband’s satisfaction.
 This is to protect unauthorized changes by other persons to your account.
 If you wish to cancel or close your account and terminate this agreement before it expires, an early termination fee of $240 may be charged.
 This fee will reduce by $20 each month of the term, for 12-month terms.
-If you wish to cancel a month-to-month service, you must provide 30 days notice to the closure of your account.
+If you wish to cancel a month-to-month service, you must provide 30 days notice of the closure of your account.
 Services will still be charged during this time.
-You may contact us to give a 30 day notice via the mailing address PO Box 1 Lewisburg, PA 17837 or by calling 570-863-7100.
+You may contact us to give a 30-day notice via the mailing address PO Box 1 Lewisburg, PA 17837 or by calling 570-863-7100.

 Upon Termination of this Agreement or your account